FAQs

 -

-Great question!
-You don’t need to be a strong visualizer for ART to work.
-The three things needed for a successful session are: the ability to move your eyes comfortably left and right, the ability to hold a thought or image (even a vague one), and motivation to resolve the issue.
+The three things needed for a successful session are: the ability to move your eyes comfortably left and right, the ability to hold a thought, and motivation to resolve the issue.

 Many clients worry about this, but you can “think your way through” the problematic scene or thought, rather than needing vivid mental pictures.
 ART works with whatever way your mind naturally processes information.